Tom Holland Addresses Spider-Man Debacle At Disney’s D23 Expo

 — Fandango (@Fandango) August 24, 2019

-Holland is set to appear in two more Spider-Man films, which will currently completely fall under the reigns of Sony Pictures.
+Holland is set to appear in two more Spider-Man films, which will currently completely fall under the reins of Sony Pictures.
 This means Kevin Feige will not be involved in the production, which suggests the MCU and its characters will likely not be involved in their story moving forward with the new Spidey.

 Of course, nothing is ever really dead when it comes to movie negotiations and many are suspecting Sony and Marvel will come to some sort of an agreement in the next few months, allowing Holland’s Spider-Man back into the MCU.

 Holland has been considered the best version of Spider-Man since Sony first released a trilogy of films starting in 2002.
-Both Tobey Maguire and Andrew Garfield have played the friendly neighborhood Spider-Man, but Holland’s likeability has put him at the top of a short list.
+Both Tobey Maguire and Andrew Garfield have played the friendly neighborhood Spider-Man, but Holland’s likability has put him at the top of a short list.

 The 23-year-old actor has appeared in five MCU films to date, starting with Captain America: Civil War in 2016.
 Holland’s Spider-Man then showed up in his first solo flick, Homecoming, followed by Avengers: Infinity War, Avengers: Endgame, and Spider-Man: Far From Home.
-MCU’s Spider-Man was set to be a leader moving forward in the studio, also rumored to be appearing in team-up flicks in the future.
+MCU’s Spider-Man was set to be a leader moving forward at the studio, also rumored to be appearing in team-up flicks in the future.